aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 {{% /alert %}}

-This Javascript code demonstrates the conversion process for a slide with notes and comments:
+This JavaScript code demonstrates the conversion process for a slide with notes and comments:

 ```javascript
 var pres = new aspose.slides.Presentation("PresentationNotesComments.pptx");